 Of the 8,000 wineries in the United States, over 90% produce less than 10,000 cases.
-These are the Startups, the Limited Production, and the Very Small, and these are the ones most in need of financial coaching.
+These are the Startups, the Limited Production, and the Very Small.
+These are the ones most in need of financial coaching.
 As it turns out, the majority of these wineries are also using QuickBooks.

-We have courses on the best way to use QuickBooks for the wine industry, on how to cost the wine, how to manage the financial side of the business, and much more
+We have courses on the best way to use QuickBooks specifically for the wine industry, on how to cost the wine, how to manage the financial side of the business, and much more.

 We have instant downloads for the DIY folks, group coaching for the social ones, and one-on-one consulting for those with urgent or challenging needs.

 - Owner – you make decisions that affect the bottom line.
 We call this Financial Management.
-And it is not your favorite thing to do even if your day job used to be in the financial field because making wine is so much more fun.
+And it is not your favorite thing to do even if your day job used to be in the financial field.
+Making wine is so much more fun.

 - Bookkeeper – you manage the day to day paperwork related to recording and paying bills from vendors, recording sales from customers, and handling the money.